-Created to keep warm in the Canadian arctic, by the Caribou Inuit, the parka was originally made from seal or caribou skin and often coated with fish oil for waterproofing.
+Originally created by the Caribou Inuit to keep warm in the Canadian arctic, the parka was originally made from seal or caribou skin and often coated with fish oil for waterproofing.
 The word “parka” is thought to come from the Nenets language, translating as “animal skin”.

 Source: Vancouver Maritime Museum - Leonard McCann Archives // Inuit Women

 Parkas were adopted by the US military, for pilots and soldiers stationed in cold climates, with their oversized fit enabling them to be worn over bulky uniforms.
 Hoods were lined with fur for added warmth, and later replaced with pile due to wartime rationing.
 The large pockets made it a practical garment with room for storing food or ammunition.

 Source: The National WWII Museum // US soldiers in Reykjavik, 1943

 In 1951, the fishtail parka was created for soldiers to wear during the Korean war.
 It featured a drawstring in the hem which allowed the coat to be tied around the legs to trap more heat in.